CUBRID/cubrid-docker/README.md

 # How to Use the CUBRID Images
-## Build a Image for CUBRID
+## Build an Image for CUBRID
-Build a image for CUBRID as follows:
+Build an image for CUBRID as follows:

     docker build -t cubrid:tag tag where `tag` is the tag specifying the CUBRID version you want.